Is Dropbox the tool your DTC brand uses to store creative assets and important documents?

 Which tool should I pick for file management?

-But if you need an effective way to organise images and videos for your ecommerce business, there's no better tool for that than Dash.
+And if you need an effective way to organise creative for your ecommerce business, there’s no better tool for that than Dash.
 You can add custom tags to your content so they are easy to find, and deploy images and videos in a few clicks.
 Pricing starts at $79/£109 per month and you’ll get unlimited users, all features and secure storage for your visual content.
 You can also save 10% by signing up to a yearly subscription.